pipewire-debian/pipewire-debian/README.md

-## 2. Install PipeWire Or blueman-git
+## 2. Install PipeWire, WirePlumber Or blueman-git

 **After [PPA Configuration](#1-ppa-configuration), follow the installation instructions below.
 And Consult with the [Troubleshooting](https://github.com/pipewire-debian/pipewire-debian/wiki/Troubleshooting) page if there is any error occured.**